 - Evaluating the quiz’s quality.
 A second editor then reviews the quiz, continuing to ask questions such as: “What might be confusing for a student?,” “What wording might be unclear?,” “Is the quiz free of bias?,” and “Does the vocabulary level and complexity of the questions and answers match that of the text?”

 - Checking the quiz.
 One of the final quality-check steps occurs when an editor takes the quiz within Accelerated Reader, just as a student would.
 If the team feels good about the quiz at that point, it’s approved for release.
 If not, the team takes a step back and reworks some of the questions.

 Once finalized, the quiz is released for Accelerated Reader, and students can begin taking the quiz.

 In the Content department at Renaissance, books and quizzes pass through many hands—from title selection to processing, writing, and editing.
 As a title is moving through this process, each member of our team is constantly thinking of the last person who will touch our product—namely, the student who will take the Reading Practice Quiz.
 We know that, with the guidance of an expert teacher, personalized practice through Accelerated Reader can help every student to discover a lifelong love of reading.
 That is why we take great care and pride in developing quizzes for our customers and their students, and why we are committed to our purpose of accelerating learning for all.

 Of course, Accelerated Reader involves more than Reading Practice Quizzes.
 Students also have access to Vocabulary Practice Quizzes, Literacy Skills Quizzes, and more.
-We’ll take a closer look at these quiz types in a future blog, along with Spanish-language AR quizzes, in a second blog, which you can access here.
+We take a closer look at these quiz types, along with Spanish-language AR quizzes, in a second blog, which you can access here.